-Both HRMOS ATS and HRMOS Talent Management are provided as SaaS (Software as a Service) on a subscription (recurring subscription billing) basis.
+HRMOS ATS, HRMOS Talent Management, and HRMOS Attendance Management are all provided as SaaS (Software as a Service) on a subscription (recurring subscription billing) basis.
 Our specific sources of revenue are described below.

 Service Revenue Outline HRMOS ATS, an applicant tracking management cloud Annual subscription fees Revenue generated from the use of HRMOS ATS by companies.
 We offer multiple payment plans according to the number of job applicants that can be registered, etc.